 1. Social Security Retirement Benefits

-The Benefit The most well-known senior benefit you should remember for financial planning is Social Security.
-Social Security is a vital source of income for more than 41 million retired Americans.
+– The most well-known senior benefit you should remember for financial planning is Social Security.
+Social Security is a vital source of income for an average of 65 million retired Americans per month.
 It is designed to replace all or much of your working wages with monthly checks paid to your name.
 Healthy saving habits can prevent you from becoming reliant on Social Security alone, but if you require it, you can easily begin collecting.

-- are at least 61 years and 9 months old
+- You are at least 61 years and 9 months old

-- are not currently receiving benefits on your own Social Security record
+- You are not currently receiving benefits on your own Social Security record

-- have not already applied for retirement benefits
+- You have not already applied for retirement benefits

-- want your benefits to start no more than 4 months in the future
+- You want your benefits to start no more than 4 months in the future

 2. Retirement Plans

 – You may have a pension plan or 401(k) from the company you were employed with before retirement.
 These retirement plans provide a steady stream of income once you retire.